kalule/Common.Messaging/README.md

 # Common.Messaging

-**Common.Messaging** is a reusable .NET class library for managing email sending, messaging contracts, and integration with SMTP or other delivery services.
+Common.Messaging is a reusable .NET class library for managing email sending, messaging contracts, and integration with SMTP or other delivery services.
 It is designed for use in microservice-based architectures.

-## 📦 Features
+## Features

 - `EmailRequest` model for strongly-typed message payloads
 - `IEmailSender` interface for flexible transport implementations